shariq1989/cookbook/content/recipe/salsa_cilantro_avocado.md

 ### ABOUT THE SIDE

 Skip going to the store and make your own chunky salsa at home.
 This homemade salsa is packed full of your favorites like tomatoes, onion, garlic, jalapenos, and cilantro.
-I hope you enjoy this fresh salsa recipe our family loves.
+I hope you enjoy this fresh salsa recipe our family (including our littles) loves.

 #### What main ingredients do I need for this meal?